 Situated at an altitude of 7200 feet, Lava is famous for its proximity to the Neora Valley National Park and its beautiful view of the Jelep La and Reche La passes.

 Lava is about 32 km east of Kalimpong.
 Oak and fir trees welcome the visitor at Lava.
-It is also known for its leaches which is found in abundance here especially during the rainy season.
+It is also known for its leeches which are found in abundance here especially during the rainy season.

 Most people who visit Lava combine their tour with Lolegaon and Rishop (Rishyap) or Kolakham which are nearby offbeat destinations.
 You may also combine Sikkim, Darjeeling or Dooars tour in the same itinerary.

 The small town can be reached either through Dooars or through Kalimpong.
 The Dooars road is known as Damdim road as the road takes a turn from National Highway 31 at Damdim.
-Through this route NJP to Lava distance is about 97 kms and travel time is less than 3 hours.
+Through this route, NJP to Lava distance is about 97 km and travel time is less than 3 hours.
 The other road is through Kalimpong town and Algara.
-The distance through this route between NJP and Lava is about 100 kms, however travel time is close to four hours.
+The distance through this route between NJP and Lava is about 100 km, however, travel time is close to four hours.
 This longer travel time is due to the fact that you have to travel almost the entire distance through winding hilly roads and on the way you have to pass through Kalimpong town with its slow traffic.

 Lava offers some nice walks for nature lovers.
 You can walk towards the Neora Valley National Park, this area has good vegetation.
-If you want to go for serious jungle trek, the Neora valley trek also originates in this area, but you would need to take permission from forest department before entering the core area of the forest.
-You may also go for a hike towards Maneydara village which is about 5 kms walk from the town.
-Another route takes you to Rishyap / Rishop which is about 12 kms by car, but the trekking distance is about 5 kms.
+If you want to go for a serious jungle trek, the Neora valley trek also originates in this area, but you would need to take permission from the forest department before entering the core area of the forest.
+You may also go for a hike towards Maneydara village which is about 5 km walk from the town.
+Another route takes you to Rishyap / Rishop which is about 12 km by car, but the trekking distance is about 5 km.